mandarexceptionaire/oauth-node-js/README.md

 **Refer : Screen Shots**

-## How Oauth Works
+## How Oauth Works:

--- The following simple sequence diagram should help you understand the flow.
+- The following simple sequence diagram should help you understand the flow.

 ![Alt text](images/seq.png "sequence diagram on oauth")

-## Understanding the http flow.
+## Understanding the http flow:

+- Your http request flow should look like this.

 ![Alt text](images/fiddle.JPG "Fiddler request look")

-## How does your SSL handshake look
+## How does your SSL handshake look:

 - Make sure you have your port 443 open for SSL handshake to commit to intuit server.